-The trial will be registered with ClinicalTrials.gov.
+The trial is registered on ClinicalTrials.gov with identifier: NCT05460793.

 The study database will be closed within one month of the last scheduled follow-up date of the last included participant.
 A manuscript, which at least describes the study and the answer to the primary research question, will be submitted to a major clinical journal within six months of the database closure.
 The manuscript will be shared with the funding parties one month before submission, but the funding parties will have no influence on its contents.